 Is Turkey a good place to retire?

-Turkey can be a favorable retirement destination due to its diverse culture, affordable living costs, and captivating landscapes.
+Turkey can be a favorable retirement destination due to its diverse culture, affordable cost of living, and captivating landscapes.
 However, one should consider factors like healthcare, language, and political stability when evaluating suitability for retirement.

 How much does it cost to retire in Turkey?